Updated December 21, 2020

 Why Michigan must act now:

 Without additional expansions in both healthcare coverage and treatment services, Michiganders who are immigrants will continue to be left out of the state’s COVID-19 response, leading to reduced testing and treatment within immigrant communities.
-As of writing, Michigan ranks third in the number of cases of COVID-19 in the entire country.
-Right now, inclusive healthcare policy action in Michigan could be potentially life-saving for immigrants in our state.
+Inclusive healthcare policy action in Michigan could be potentially life-saving for immigrants in our state.

-Despite Gov. Gretchen Whitmer’s swift and targeted actions to curb the disease’s spread, our own state must adapt current policies to be inclusive of immigrants in Michigan who are seeking treatment and services.
+Michigan must continue to adapt current policies to be inclusive of immigrants in Michigan who are seeking treatment and services.
 Our disparities are clear: 11.3% of Michigan immigrants are uninsured while only 5% of U.S.-born Michiganders lack health insurance coverage.
 Among uninsured immigrants in our state, 70.7% are not citizens (i.e., are LPRs or “green card” holders, have other visas, or are undocumented).
 This is not surprising given the realities for immigrants seeking health coverage on their own (not covered through an employer, for example):